cmik2/cuisine-expert-class/README.md

 ## Overview

 ### Motivation and Goal of this project:
 When choosing restaurants, I always rely on Yelp ratings.
-The most ratings are helpful; however, when it comes to my native country's food, I had more misses than hits in the restaurant selection.
-Some highly rated restaurants cannot deliver the essential elements of the cuisine right.
-For Yelp users who seek for authentic cuisien  experiences, it helps to have ratings influenced by the people who know about the cuisine.
-Since Yelp does not disclose their users background or ethiniticies, we can find those people by analyzing their reviews to see if they are considered to be the cuisine expert.
-Using those experts' ratings, we can adjust the overall ratings or show authenticiy expert ratings.
+The most ratings are helpful; however, when it comes to my native country's food, some of the highly rated restaurants are not quite authentic enough for my native palate.
+For Yelp users who seek true authentic cuisine experiences, I hope to provide different ratings or adjusted ratings based on the self-proclaimed experts in consideration of the cuisine authenticity.

 ## Implementation Notes

 ### Approach:
 This is a text categorization problem.
 I need to define a feature extractor looking for certain qualifying phrases and train the classifier with the sample data.

-### Qualifying Phrases:
+### Qualifying Phrases (i.e. matching patterns):
 Generally speaking, restaurant reviewers' background and ethnicities are not publicly shared due to the policies of review-providing companies.
 However, some reviewers willingly comment about their background to establish their credentials as a "cuisine-authenticity" expert.
 This classifier is looking for the self-proclaiming phrases such as:

 "I used to live in Tokyo and go to sushi places a lot. ....This place has awesome sushi!"
 "I am Japanese.
+I can tell when I see good Japanese food.
+"I have visted Japan many times.
 I can tell when I see good Japanese food.

 With this approach, I define the feature extraction function for this classifier.